← All PostsLogistics Operations

 • Your per-package zone savings exceed your per-unit inbound freight cost

 For lighter products, the math can be tighter.
-DIM weight savings are also smaller at lower weights.
-This is part of why ShippingCow focuses on the 50 lb+ category — it's where both DIM 225 and zone-skip produce the most significant savings.
+Dimensional weight matters less at low weights too.
+This is part of why ShippingCow focuses on the 50–149 lb band — it's where both levers do real work.

 These two mechanisms are independent but compound.

-DIM 225 reduces your billable weight.
-Zone-skip reduces the rate applied to that billable weight.
+The divisor decides your billable weight.
+Zone-skip decides the rate applied to that weight.
 Together, you're applying a lower rate to a lower weight.

 What This Requires Operationally

 Zone-skip routing with a 3PL means your inventory lives in warehouses you don't control.
 That's a trust relationship with real consequences.
-The warehouse needs to receive inventory reliably (we guarantee dock-to-stock in 48 hours), pick accurately (we pay $50 per error plus immediate reship), and ship on time (2-day delivery, contractual).
+The warehouse needs to receive inventory reliably, pick accurately, and ship on time.
+Ask for those commitments in writing — we put ours in the contract per account rather than advertising numbers we would not stand behind for your specific volume.

-If you're currently self-fulfilling or using a 3PL that uses the standard 139 DIM divisor, the combined DIM + zone-skip savings for heavy-goods products are almost always material.
+If you're currently self-fulfilling or using a 3PL on the standard 139 DIM divisor, the combined effect of the two levers on heavy goods is worth measuring properly.

 Start with the numbers: DIM Weight Calculator →